We will kill more than a billion people in the first four verses, but there’s also a blessing that cannot come without this horrifying event.

 Are these really horses?

 I strongly doubt it.
 Very strongly.
 And, you would to, if you realized how bad things would need to be if these were really horses.
-It would mean that our civilization will collapse to a level that we would no longer use cars, trucks or motorcycles.
+It would mean that our civilization will collapse to a level that we could no longer use cars, trucks or motorcycles.
 It would mean that tractors no longer exist, and that we would need go back to the kind of agriculture that we haven’t seen in 200 years.

-If these really were horses, medical care, entertainment, news media, education and education would only exist at an early 19th century level.
+If these really were horses, medical care, entertainment, news media, and education would only exist at an early 19th century level.
 There would be no electricity.
 There would be little running water – if any.
 Big cities would collapse.
 Governments would shrink and fracture.
 Diseases would sweep through our societies.
 The suffering would be terrible.

 If these really were horses, we would not only lose the resources to create and maintain the machines and tools that our current civilization needs.
 We would also lose the knowledge of how to create those machines.